Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

     </details>

 8. Tic-tac-toe is a game played on an $n * n$ board (typically $n = 3$) where two players take consecutive turns placing “O” and “X” marks onto the board cells.
-The game is won if n consecutive “O” or “X” marks are placed in a row, column, or diagonal.
+The game is won if $n$ consecutive “O” or “X” marks are placed in a row, column, or diagonal.
 Create a data structure with $O(n)$ space that accepts a sequence of moves, and reports in constant time whether the last move won the game.
     <details>
     <summary>Solution</summary>